 - Royal Cruiser: During the Golden Age of the Narnian kingdom, under High King Peter, the rulers would travel aboard a galleon carved to resemble a giant swan, named the Splendor Hyaline.

 - The rulers of Narnia and Archenland are expected to be "first in every charge and last in every retreat" as well as have lean tables during famines.
 One gets the impression that descent is an unimportant part of being royalty: Aslan appoints a random cab driver from London the first King of Narnia.
 When the cabbie objects, Aslan asks him if he would remember that the Talking Animals of Narnia are free subjects, avoid holding favourites, bring up his children to do the same, et cetera.
 His answers are between "yes" and "A chap can't know that, but I hope I'd try," and Aslan tells him "You will have done all that a King should do."

 - The Calormen royalty as well; whatever other faults you can lay at their door, are also directly involved in politics and battles.
 When the Jerk Ass prince (unable to leave his city because of a curse) becomes Tisroc (king), he makes peace with his neighbors, because he knows better than to let his lords win glory in battle while he's stuck in the palace - "for that is the way Tisrocs get overthrown".

-- Sapient Steed: Inevitable when you have sentient and Talking Animals.
-Particularly important in The Horse and His Boy, where two of the protagonists are horses.
+- Sapient Steed: Inevitable when you have sentient and Talking Animals, and particularly important in The Horse and His Boy, where two of the protagonists are horses.
 However, it's noted that this is something not done except in times of need.

 - Smurfette Principle: Averted.
 Every single one of the seven books features at least one female in a prominent role.
 Most, if not all, feature more than one.